hamburgcodingschool/react-2020-11/code/session-7/hello-login/README.md

   });
 ```
 1. If the login request was correct (it is for username `admin` and password `demo`), a `token` is returned in the response.data object.
 Return this token to the App component via the callback function `onLogin`.
+1. Store the token in the state of the App component using `useState`.
+1.

 # Getting Started with Create React App